 Here is my recommended single-day itinerary at Epcot; it hits the major attractions while still having downtime to rest or run additional rides

 Start your day off by going to The Land building.
-The Land building is on the west side of Epcot – take the right hand path if you’re entering Epcot through the main entrance.
+The Land building is on the northwest side of Epcot – take the right hand path if you’re entering Epcot through the main entrance.
 If you get lost, look for signs or wave down a friendly Disney employee; they’ll be glad to point the way.

 The Land is home to two highly-rated rated Epcot attractions, Soarin’ and Living With The Land.
-Soarin’ is a glider simulator; you’re lifted into the air and soar over major world attractions.
+Soarin’ is a glider simulator; you’re lifted into the air and “soar” over major world attractions.
 The ride is incredibly fun and realistic – you smell lavender while flying over India, or the smell of freshly cut grass while shooting over the African wild lands.
 Soarin’ is easily one of the best and most innovative rides in Disney World.

-Living With The Land is slightly less popular, but still fun: you take a boat ride through Disney’s greenhouse and learn about the history of farming, plus see fish, plants, and even Mickey-Mouse-shaped veggies!
+Living With The Land is slightly less popular, but still fun: you take a slow boat ride through Disney’s greenhouse and learn about the history of farming, plus see fish, plants, and even Mickey-Mouse-shaped veggies!
 Guests repeatedly rate this as a great attraction – it’s worth your time.

 The Seas / Spaceship Earth / Journey Into Imagination With Figment

-There are two other rides in Epcot’s Future World: Test Track and Mission Space.
-Both of these ride are more action-based than the other rides in The Land/The Seas: Mission Space is a spaceflight simulator, while Test Track is a driving simulator where your ride vehicle races at high speeds, sharply turns corners, and runs down hills.
-I love both of these rides, in particular Test Track.
+The second option is to go across Epcot from The Land building and ride Test Track and Mission Space.
+Both of these rides are more action-based than the other rides in The Land or The Seas: Mission Space is a spaceflight simulator, while Test Track is a driving simulator where your ride vehicle races at high speeds, sharply turns corners, and runs down hills.
 If you’re running out of time, I suggest riding Test Track over Mission Space.

 Whichever option(s) you pick, try to finish up the north part of Epcot by 2:00 PM to 3:00 PM.
 Walk south towards the lagoon and the World Showcase.

 The World Showcase is a set of 11 country themed pavilions set around a lagoon.
-Ideally, you should start World Showcase no later than 3:00 PM – this gives you 30 – 35 minutes per pavilion and time for dinner.
-It’s easy to lose track of time while in the various shops, so make sure you keep track of time.
-Make sure to recheck Epcot hours – at the time this was written, Epcot closed at 11 PM.
+Ideally, you should start World Showcase no later than 2:00 PM – this gives you 30 – 35 minutes per pavilion and time for dinner.
+It’s easy to lose track of time while browsing in the various shops, so make sure you’re watching the clock.

-I recommend working through the Showcase in a counterclockwise manner: go towards the Canadian pavilion first (if you’re facing the lagoon after coming from The Land, go to your right).
+I recommend working through the World Showcase in a counterclockwise manner: go towards the Canadian pavilion first (if you’re facing the lagoon after coming from World Discovery/Nature/Celebration, go to your right).

 The Canadian pavilion has extensive garden areas – they are the perfect backdrop for a picture.
 Sometimes you might even catch Winnie the Pooh exploring the gardens!

 United Kingdom Pavilion

 There are no rides in the United Kingdom pavilion, but the shops easily make up for it.
-The shops sell various British merchandise: football jerseys (soccer for those of us in the USA), Dr. Who/Winnie the Pooh clothing, tea, perfumes, crackers, and other stereotypically British food.
-I usually buy a sample of Twinings tea as a gift or to drink myself.
+The shops sell various British merchandise: football jerseys (soccer for those of us in the USA), Dr. Who/Winnie the Pooh clothing, tea, perfumes, crackers, and other British food.
+Pick up some tea and crackers for a quick snack back in your resort room.

 Hungry?
 Try ordering a plate of fish and chips from the Yorkshire County Fish Shop, which is adjacent to the lagoon.
-There’s a small outdoor area with tables and chairs to enjoy your food.
-The French pavilion has top notch food, as you would expect.
-One of the restaurants (Monsieur Paul) is closed, but the other restaurant Les Chefs de France is open, as well as the bakery Les Halles Boulangerie-Patisserie which serves up various pastries and sandwiches.
+There’s a small outdoor area nearby with tables and chairs to enjoy your food.
+The fish shop is located on the side of the Rose & Crown Pub (a sit down restaurant).

+If you prefer a less formal dining experience, the bakery Les Halles Boulangerie-Patisserie is available which serves up various pastries and sandwiches.
 If it’s a warm day outside, try L’Artisan des Glaces for French ice cream.

 Princess Jasmine from Aladdin is often in this pavilion for a character meet and greet, and the several small shops offer a number of exotic goods.
-This is also a great place for photos though – the Moroccan pavilion is one of the most visually stunning pavilions in Epcot, especially the arching entrance and the fountain.
+This is also a great place for photos – the Moroccan pavilion is one of the most visually stunning pavilions in Epcot, especially the arching entrance and the fountain.

-Every time I come here I get a package of mochi (Japanese rice cakes filled with jelly) – they’re a terrific gift for someone back home or a quick treat for yourself.
-If your hotel room has a microwave, consider grabbing some noodle cups for snacking.
+Every time I come here I get a package of mochi (Japanese rice cakes filled with jelly) – they’re terrific for snacking on while at Epcot, or to take back to your hotel room.
+If your hotel room has a microwave, consider picking up some noodle cups for late night hunger pangs.

-If you’ve never tried a hibachi restaurant like Benihana’s (the cook grills your food in front of you) try booking a dinner at Teppan Edo – it’s a favorite of mine.
+If you’ve never tried a hibachi restaurant like Benihana’s (the cook grills your food in front of you) try booking a dinner at Teppan Edo – it’s a very highly rated restaurant.
 It’s essentially an attraction and a meal!
 You choose your meat (or veggies if you’re a vegetarian) then the chef will prepare fried rice, a side of veggies, then your main course of grilled meat/veggies.
 I usually order chicken with an extra side of scallops.
 The other sit down restaurant next to Teppan Edo (they share the same building) is Tokyo Dining – it offers a fantastic selection of sushi and other fish options.
 The fast food restaurant Katsura Grill serves up some excellent chicken teriyaki and ramen noodles.
 If you’re interested in trying a Japanese alcohol, I suggest the sake!

 Photo opportunity: Take a picture of your party using the Japanese gate in the lagoon as your background.
 The gate acts as a beautiful frame for your photo and you get the wide expanse of the lagoon as your background.

 The American pavilion is the midpoint of the World Showcase.
 Take a moment to rest and gaze at the lagoon.
-The noteworthy ride here is The American Adventure, where animatronic Presidents talk about the history of the US.
+The noteworthy attraction here is The American Adventure, where animatronic Presidents talk about the history of the US.
 If it’s hot outside or your party needs a break, this is a great place to rest in a cool, airconditioned theater.
 This is a really good show to see, but it is quite lengthy at 29 minutes long – skip it if you’re short on time.

 What should not be skipped though is the BBQ restaurant.
-The Regal Eagle Smokehouse, a BBQ restaurant themed after the Muppet Sam the Eagle, serves up some excellent eats.
+The Regal Eagle Smokehouse, a BBQ restaurant themed after the patriotic Muppet Sam the Eagle, serves up some excellent eats.
 I recommend the ribs, although the smoked chicken is good too.

-Photo opportunity: just inside the doors is a replica of the US Capitol Rotunda (the domed, circular room) which offers a great opportunity for terrific shots.
+Photo opportunity: just inside the doors is a replica of the US Capitol Rotunda (the domed, circular room) which offers a great opportunity for terrific pictures.

 The Italian pavilion has plenty of terrific food and drink options, which is what you’d expect when you think of Italy!
 There are two different restaurants: Via Napoli (specializing in pizza) and Tutto Italia (pasta and meat dishes).

-In the far corner of the pavilion is Pizza al Taglio, a fast food pizza counter serving up slices of pizza, cannoli, and drinks.
+In the far left corner inside of the pavilion is Pizza al Taglio, a fast food pizza counter serving up slices of pizza, cannoli, and drinks.
 Unfortunately the pizza window is only open seasonally, so it may not be open when you’re there.
 It’s a great place if you need a quick snack in the middle of the day.

-Photo opportunity: at the front of the Italy pavilion is a set of bridges connecting to a “pier” which juts out into the lagoon.
+Photo opportunity: at the front of the Italy pavilion is a set of bridges connecting to a pier which juts out into the lagoon.
 A terrific place for photos with the lagoon in the background.
 Another fantastic photo opportunity is the fountain in the middle of the Italy pavilion.

 The best part of the German pavilion are the shops, located on the left hand side as you’re coming in.
-The shops feature a wide array of beautifully-crafted items for sale: glasswork, cuckoo clocks, model trains, jewelry, crystal decorations, laser-cut designs in acrylic, etc. There’s also the usual assortment of country-specific candy, stuffed toys, clothing, etc. I always love spending some time at this shop and admiring the high quality German engineering and craftsmanship evident in the shop.
+The shops feature a wide array of beautifully-crafted items for sale: glasswork, cuckoo clocks, model trains, jewelry, crystal decorations, laser-cut designs in acrylic, etc. There’s also the usual assortment of country-specific candy, stuffed toys, clothing, etc. Spend some time looking around the shops and admire the high quality German engineering and craftsmanship.

-Sometimes people on Disney fan sites call this the Frozen pavilion for good reason: it’s been taken over by Frozen-mania!
+Many Epcot guests characterize this pavilion as the Frozen pavilion for good reason: it’s been taken over by Frozen-mania!
 After the success of the movie Frozen, Disney renovated the Norway pavilion to focus on Frozen and Frozen memorabilia.

-If you need a bite to eat, try the bakery Kringla Bakeri og Cafe.
+Regardless of your opinion on Frozen, a must-visit is the fast-food bakery Kringla Bakeri og Cafe.
 It offers sandwiches and also Frozen-themed pastry items.
-I recommend either the ham or smoked salmon sandwiches to get a sample of the flavors of Norway, plus a pastry (there’s usually something Frozen-themed with chocolate in it!) and a glass of your favorite beverage.
+Try the ham or smoked salmon sandwiches to get a sample of the flavors of Norway, plus a pastry (there’s usually something Frozen-themed with chocolate in it!).

-Once inside, you’ll find one of my favorite Epcot rides in the far left corner of the pavilion.
+Once inside, you’ll find one of the few World Showcase rides in the far left corner of the pavilion.
 The Gran Fiesta Tour is a slow water boat tour of Mexican sites themed with Donald Duck – I like to think of it as a Mexican-themed it’s a small world ride.
 The wait for the ride tends to be short as well, only 5-10 minutes.
-But if the wait for the ride or the pavilion itself exceeds more than 15 minutes, skip it.
+But if the wait for the ride exceeds 15 minutes, skip it and return later.